InvertedBinary/Legacy-Engine/README.md

-# Square-Legacy-2
+# Legacy Engine

-The second installment of the Square Legacy series.
+A simple 2D game engine with support for Xml and Lua scripting.